 Because of this fundamental difference, we recommend deferring to Klaviyo's conversion analytics.
 If you feel Klaviyo's conversion period is too generous, you can update it on the account settings page.

-It is also important to note that Google Analytics will count a conversion anytime someone clicks an email and then goes to make a purchase -- there is no "conversion period" here.
-Our conversion tracking, on the other hand, uses a last touch attribution model.
+It is important to note that Google Analytics will count a conversion anytime someone clicks an email and then goes to make a purchase— there is no conversion period here.
+Our conversion tracking, on the other hand, uses a last-touch attribution model.
 This means only the last email someone opened or clicked is credited with a conversion.
 The last open or click must be within your established conversion period to count.

 - utm_medium: email